 You don’t even need your colorful kindergarten classroom or shiny reward stickers to make it fun.

-Why Learn a New Alphabet?
+- Why and Where to Learn a New Alphabet

-1. Study a few letters at a time.
+1. Study a Few Letters at a Time

 Luckily, using mnemonic devices to learn letter shapes is a fun, easy way to memorize even the most challenging alphabets.

 One helpful way to learn letters in an unfamiliar script is to associate those letters with images.
 If you consider the letter a tiny drawing, you’ll have an easier time recognizing it when you see it again.
 For instance, the Russian letter ю has always reminded me of a tiny fish.

 What do letters in your target language look like to you?